frctl/fractal-docs/docs/guide/cli/commands-reference.md

 * `-p, --port <port-number>` - the port number to use, for example `5000`.
 * `-t, --theme <theme-name>` - the custom theme to use.
-* `-s, --sync` - whether to use the integrate ~@TODOLINK @server#browsersync-integration', 'BrowserSync') }} instance to provide auto-refresh and syncing capabilities
+* `-s, --sync` - whether to use the integrate [BrowserSync](../web/development-server.html#browsersync-integration) instance to provide auto-refresh and syncing capabilities
 * `-w, --watch` - whether to watch components and documentation pages for changes

 ### build

 Export a static HTML version of the web UI into a directory in the root of your project.
-See the ~@TODOLINK @builder', 'HTML export docs') }} for more details and options.
+See the [HTML export docs](../web/exporting-static-html.html) for more details and options.

 ```bash
 fractal build